Before reading this, we suggest you read the following article: Understanding Manufacturing Order.

 Confirmed - Raw materials are allocated and On Assembly is increased.
 Work Order against the Manufacturing Order can now be processed.

-InProcess - Work order is in process and material is being picked and work against the manufacturing order has started.
+InProcess - Work order has been started and material is being picked and work against the manufacturing order has started.

 Canceled - Production is canceled.